Chinese Turnip Cake (Lo Bak Go, 萝白糕)

 Add the shiitake, dried shrimp, or dried scallops and Chinese sausage in and toast the Chinese sausage until it turns dark red and the oils come out.
 It should take about 2-5 minutes

 Add in the turnip and 3 tablespoons of water into the pan.
 Cook it for 5 minutes and then cover it with a lid to steam it for another 1-2 minutes

-Once the turnip is soft, pour everything from the pan into the large bowl of rice flour batter and mix well.
+Once the turnip is soft, pour the hot turnip mixture from the pan into the large bowl of rice flour batter and mix well.
 The batter will still be runny, don't worry it will solidify when we steam it.

 Steaming the Turnip Cake (Lo Bak Go)

 Oil the pan you are steaming the turnip cake in very well so that it doesn't stick to the bottom and the sides.
 I also like to cut out a small round piece of parchment paper to place it on the bottom to make sure that the turnip cake cannot stick to the bottom of the pan.
 I use an 8-inch round aluminum pan that is 3 inches deep.

 Pour everything into the oiled pan and press any turnip that is sticking out down and flatten the top of the cake with a spatula.

 When the steamer is hot, place the pan gently into the steamer.